Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 How Long Before Cardio Should You Take Pre Workout?

-Take your pre-workout around 30 to 45 minutes before your workout, which gives ingredients time to start working.
+For optimal results, take your pre-workout supplement approximately 30 to 45 minutes before your cardio session to experience its energizing effects.
 This allows you to hit your cardio with the explosive energy or determined focus that you need.

 Different metabolisms and pre-workout supplement doses will work differently, so to get a more fine-tuned time estimate will be a case of trial and error.